 Cardiomyopathy is a condition, or rather a group of conditions, that affect the heart muscle.
 It varies very much in severity and complexity, and fortunately life insurance companies understand this.

-Keep in mind that you can start comparing life insurance quotes with top companies at any time using our online quote form.
-In the meantime, keep reading to learn more about cardiomyopathy and term life insurance.
+Keep in mind that you can start comparing life insurance quotes with top companies at any time using our online quote form located on the side (top on mobile).

 What Insurance Companies Are Looking At

 You will need to be prepared to provide as much information as possible on your cardiomyopathy, so that we can help you get the best life insurance coverage possible.

-How old are you, and when were you diagnosed?
+- How old are you, and when were you diagnosed?

-What was the diagnosis (dilated, hypertensive, hypertrophic, congestive, ischemic, valve disorder, etc.)?
+- What was the diagnosis (dilated, hypertensive, hypertrophic, congestive, ischemic, valve disorder, etc.)?

-What is the severity of your cardiomyopathy?
+- What is the severity of your cardiomyopathy?

-If known, what is the cause?
+- If known, what is the cause?

-If alcoholic cardiomyopathy, have you quit alcohol?
+- If alcoholic cardiomyopathy, have you quit alcohol?
 When?

 - If peripartum cardiomyopathy, have you recovered?
 When?

-What kind of treatment have you had?
+- What kind of treatment have you had?

-What kind of tests have you had done to monitor/evaluate your condition (EKG, Holter monitor, Echocardiogram, X-ray, etc.)?
+- What kind of tests have you had done to monitor/evaluate your condition (EKG, Holter monitor, Echocardiogram, X-ray, etc.)?
 Please provide dates and results.

 It is important that this information is accurate, because it will be used to determine your risk of sudden and/or early death.

 How Are Rates Affected?

 However, these rates can usually only be expected if your cardiomyopathy is not critical and you have received treatment that has improved your condition.

 For example, most people with cardiomyopathy receive Substandard ratings between Tables 2 and 6.
 Table 2 takes the standard rate and adds 50 percent, while Table 6 adds 150 percent (each table increases by 25 percent).

 - Because of her condition, however, she is charged a Table 2 rate and therefore is charged $81 a month.

-We work with over 30 different life insurance providers, and so we are able to look at your options with a wide variety of companies to get you the best coverage possible.
+We work with dozens of top rated life insurance companies, and so we are able to look at your options with a wide variety of companies to get you the best coverage possible.

 What If I Am Declined?